Unity-Technologies/NavMeshComponents/README.md

 A: yes

 Q: Can I put a navmesh in a prefab?
-A: yes - with some limitiations.
+A: yes - with some limitations.

 Q: How do i connect two navmesh surfaces?
 A: Use the NavMeshLink to connect the two sides